GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

 - Go to Google Cloud Console, click on the navigation menu and click on Kubernetes Engine > Config.
 If you haven't enabled GKE Enterprise in the project earlier, Click `LEARN AND ENABLE` button and then `ENABLE GKE ENTERPRISE`.
 You should see a RootSync and RepoSync object.
   ![configsync](docs/images/configsync.png)

-#### Software installed via RepoSync and Reposync
+#### Software installed via RepoSync and RootSync

-Open `cloudshell` to execute the following commands:
+Open Cloud Shell to execute the following commands:

 - Store your GKE cluster name in env variable: